 Please enter your work or school account to get started.

-You are now familiar with all the parts of PowerApps and the options for creating apps, so it's time to actually build an app.
-For this topic, we'll generate a phone app from a SharePoint Online list, but you could use data from lots of other sources, including Excel, cloud services like SalesForce, and on-premises sources like SQL Server.
+You're now familiar with all the parts of PowerApps and the options for creating apps, so it's time to actually build an app.
+For this topic, we'll generate a phone app from a SharePoint Online list, but you could use data from lots of other sources, including Excel, cloud services like Salesforce, and on-premises sources such as SQL Server.